Welcome to your next module. This module is a cluster module that consists of the following units:

 Suzie responds:

-The high demand of working in the isolation ward can take its toll when animals become ill passed the point of being able to help them and require euthanasia.
+The high demand for working in the isolation ward can take its toll when animals become ill past the point of being able to help them and require euthanasia.
 It is never easy to need to break the news to a pet owner and this can be a very emotional time.
 Keeping up to date with the paperwork is also demanding because there are several hygiene checks in addition to the records of monitored patients.
 It is a huge responsibility to work in this part of the hospital, ensuring safety for the team (and yourself) is always paramount because there are more in-depth procedures that need to be considered on top of existing safety measures.

 How do you maintain safety in the isolation ward?